DustCar/Unreal-Gaming-Programming-Notes/README.md

 To organize components within the Details tab, use the `Category = "{title}"` parameter.

+**TODO: Create a section for Unreal Engine macros and move them there!!**

 ### Other Macros
 Some other UE macros include:
 - `UFUNCTION()`